LinkedInLearning/github-actions-for-ci-cd-4375061/Ch03/03_04_ci_cd_for_container_images/README.md

 1. Select the running workflow.
 1. Observe the `integration/build` job followed by the `build` job.
 1. Observe the updates to the Actions UI as the `integration/build` job completes.
-1. Obverse any annotations written to the Actions UI as the `build` job completes.
-If there are no annotations refering to `Node.js 12`, you can safely skip this step.
+1. Once the workflow completes, select the *Code* tab.
+1. Refresh the page as needed until the package is listed under *Packages*.
+1. Select the package and review the details on the package page.

+# Fixing Warnings in the Annotations Section
 At the time this course was published, the *Publish Docker Container* workflow contained actions based on `Node.js 12`.
 This causes warnings to be written to the Actions UI.

-    To remove this warnings, several actions need to be updated to use newer versions.
-Update your workflow to use the following actions with the indicated versions:
+To remove these warnings, several actions need to be updated to use newer versions.

+Update your workflow to use the following actions with the indicated versions or newer versions if available:

         uses: docker/setup-buildx-action@v2.5.0
         uses: docker/login-action@v2.1.0
         uses: docker/metadata-action@v4.4.0
         uses: docker/build-push-action@v4.0.0

-1. Once the workflow completes, select the *Code* tab.
-1. Refresh the page as needed until the package is listed under *Packages*.
-1. Select the package and review the details on the package page.